Verbal

 This is about consequence—reward and removal.

-The submissive doesn’t fear failure.
+The submissive doesn’t fear failure. he craves approval.
+And You control when it arrives.

 You don’t need harshness to build discipline.
+This isn’t punishment with a raised hand.
+It’s refinement with a raised standard.

 VERBAL TRIGGERS